 Legal systems around the world recognize that the law of the land does not necessarily apply well at sea.
 For injuries and other legal issues that arise offshore or on an inland waterway, maritime law is often used to settle legal disputes.

 Maritime law covers marine shipping, commerce, and the transportation of passengers.
 Maritime law also covers the operation of offshore oil rigs and docks.
-That means that any injury sustained in a maritime context, by a passenger or a worker, in a commercial or recreational context, may fall under maritime law.
+That means that any injury sustained in a maritime context, by a passenger or a worker, in a commercial or recreational context, may fall under admiralty, another legal term for martime law.

 Jones Act Maritime Law & Other Louisiana Related Laws